voegtlel/jtabletpresenter/README.md

 These define system-wide shortcuts being registered for the running application.
 Actions are the same as for application shortcuts.
 `shortcut.<action>.global.*`: Where `<action>` is an action from the application shortcuts.

+### Toolbar
+The (dynamic) toolbar is separate from the fixed toolbar.
+This toolbar automatically shows when hovering over it and hides when leaving it.
+The buttons present in the toolbar can be configured by:

+ * `toolbar.orientation` (enum, NONE): One of LEFT, RIGHT, TOP, BOTTOM (Default NONE; disables the toolbar)
+ * `toolbar.compactSize` (integer, 15): Size when the toolbar is not hovered
+ * `toolbar.compactOpacity` (float, 0.25): Opacity when the toolbar is not hovered
+ * `toolbar.*` (string): Creates a toolbar action button.
+Value is one of the actions from the shortcuts.

 ## Network streaming
 The idea behind this is to allow a lecturer to draw on the screen and allow students to add notes on their private file.
 To allow this, the data on the lecturers screen is streamed to a server (write-only), that distributes the current state to its clients (read-only).
 It is possible at any time to connect to the server.